GPII/common-terms-registry/express/api/ctr.md

         ```
         {
             "ok":true,
-            "message":"Your proposed changes have been submitted.",
-            "changeId": "0069b020043147f58eeda6d72c9845f4"
+            "record": {
+                "uniqueId": "existingRecord",
+                "definition": "This existing record needs to be updated.",
             }
+        }
         ```

 ## DELETE /api/record/{uniqueId}{?confirm}
-Proposes that a record be flagged as trashed.
+Flags a record as deleted.
 If an author is supplied, gives them credit, otherwise the current user is listed as the author.
-Until a change set is approved by reviewers, only the author and reviewers can see the proposed changes, and the record will remain visible to end users.
-Reviewers can confirm that a record should be flagged as deleted by sending the "confirm" parameter.

 + Parameters
     + uniqueId (required, string) ...
 The unique identifier of a single record.
-    + confirm (required, string) ...
-Used to confirm that a proposed deletion should be executed.
-Only available to reviewers.

 + Response 200 (application/json)

     ```
     {
         "ok": true,
-        "message": "Record flagged for deletion."
+        "message": "Record flagged as deleted."
     }
     ```